 It’s often said that true happiness comes from pursuing your passion.
 Interior designer Kirsten Peña, knows this all too well.
 With previous careers in fashion design and advertising, Kristen was left searching for her true passion and would eventually enroll in interior design school, finding her true passion.
-With such a diverse background, cultivated through her career permutations, combined with her love of storytelling, she listens to her client’s dreams for their future and imbues their homes with the joy that will support them on their journey.
-Sensual, supportive, and thoughtfully curated, her spaces are as livable as they are compelling, where every item has personal meaning for the client.
+With such a diverse background, cultivated through her career permutations, combined with her love of storytelling.
+She listens to her client’s dreams for their future and imbues their homes with the joy that will support them on their journey.
+Sensual, supportive, and thoughtfully curated, her comfortable interiors are as livable as they are compelling, where every item has personal meaning for the client.
 We spent some time learning more about Kristen’s unique design approach and her amazing styling tips.

 Thank you Kristen for sharing your story with us.
 Tell us about K Interiors.
 How did you get started?
 What is your unique approach to design?

 I decided to go to school for interior design after my two previous careers (advertising and fashion design) left me searching for my ultimate happiness.
 Having owned my own business for years, I decided that after design school I would just open the doors to K Interiors.
 Not the most common route to take in not working for another designer first, but I was lucky that my skills and passion allowed for my business to grow organically.
-My approach to interior design has always been to create design that is approachable and comfortable.
+My approach to interior design has always been to create a design that is approachable and comfortable.
 I believe that every space can and should be equally appreciated for its’ beauty and functionality for the family living in the space.

 The most important part of the process is really getting to know our clients before we get started.
 We like to sit in the space and talk through the homeowners’ hopes and dreams and how they hope to use the space.
-We ask lots of questions, many of which have nothing to do with interior design, but rather give us information on what things matter to the family or how they feel safe.
+And ask lots of questions, many of which have nothing to do with interior design, but rather give us information on what things matter to the family or how they feel safe.
 We share photos and get on board with visual language.
 After the intake, we get to spend time thinking about creative solutions to homeowners’ wishes and create beautiful designs to fulfill their interior dreams.

 That is a really great approach to understanding your clients and is often very undervalued.
 When it comes to creating a home, what are your go to styling tips?